brycewray/hugo-site/content/posts/2020/10/conversation-piece.md

 {{% disclaimer %}}

-Modern static websites have many advantages over many old-school dynamic ones---especially those based on [WordPress](https://wordpress.org)---as [noted here recently](/posts/2020/09/normal-persons-guide-static-websites/).
+Modern static websites have many advantages over many old-school dynamic ones --- especially those based on [WordPress](https://wordpress.org) --- as [noted here recently](/posts/2020/09/normal-persons-guide-static-websites/).
 However, one area where they fall short is the ease, or lack thereof, of providing commenting capabilities.

 Now, perhaps you don't *care* whether your readers have a chance to respond to your site's content.
 Or, perhaps, you just leave them an email address or your Twitter handle and let that handle it.
 If so, you can stop reading right now.
 After all, you've already determined that this isn't a problem for you.

 On the other hand, if you *do* want to provide such functionality but are uncertain how to proceed with a static site, I have some thoughts that might help you.
-All the services I'm mentioning are hosted, as I'm assuming you're running the site in a "serverless" environment ([as I recommend](/posts/2020/09/normal-persons-guide-static-website-hosting/))---such as on [Netlify](https://netlify.com), [Vercel](https://vercel.com), or [Render](https://render.com)---or otherwise are simply unable to install commenting software on a server you can control.
+All the services I'm mentioning are hosted, as I'm assuming you're running the site in a "serverless" environment ([as I recommend](/posts/2020/09/normal-persons-guide-static-website-hosting/)) --- such as on [Netlify](https://netlify.com), [Vercel](https://vercel.com), or [Render](https://render.com) --- or otherwise are simply unable to install commenting software on a server you can control.

 **Note**: Yes, there also are [webmentions](https://indieweb.org/webmention), as I [explained earlier this year](/posts/2020/04/webmentions-three-ssgs-1/), but they aren't the easiest things to set up and maintain, even if you're rather tech-savvy.
 This post is mainly for normal (*i.e.*, non-nerdy) folks who want more conventional commenting on their static websites.